The Ultimate Guide to Visiting Frigiliana, Spain

 There isn’t a direct bus from Malaga to Frigiliana, so you’ll need to take two buses to get there.

 First, get the ALSA Malaga to Nerja bus from Estación de Autobuses de Málaga (Malaga bus station) or the port.
-The price of the bus ticket is just under 5 euros one way, and it runs regularly.
+The bus ticket price is just under 5 euros one way, and it runs regularly.

 Once you arrive in Nerja, go to the bus stop that goes to Frigiliana.
 The price of the bus ticket is €1,20, and the journey only takes 15 minutes.
-You can pay with cash to the bus driver.
+You can pay the bus driver in cash.

 📌 Buy your bus tickets to Nerja here